 James March is an interdisciplinary designer, educator, and researcher based in Toronto, Canada.1 He creates all forms of printed and digital matter, including identities, user experiences, front-end interfaces, custom lettering, collages, photographs, and interactive installations.2

-James has worked at The Collective, RGM, MMM Group, and the Association for New Canadians as an in-house art director and designer of various ranks.3 He has also consulted independently for a wide variety of clients, including First Generation Films, Starbucks, Rhombus Media, Baxter's Canada, Rogers Media, Lush Luxury Magazine, Ryerson University, Jean Claude Roy, Hidden Pony, Intent Media, Khachi Interiors, MasterCard, Mercedes-Benz, IMG, Harbour Gallery, and the Toronto International Film Festival.
+James has worked at The Collective, RGM, MMM Group, and the ANC as an in-house art director and designer of various ranks.3 He has also consulted independently for a wide variety of clients, including First Generation Films, Starbucks, Rhombus Media, Baxter's Canada, Rogers Media, Lush Luxury Magazine, Ryerson University, Jean Claude Roy, Hidden Pony, Intent Media, Khachi Interiors, MasterCard, Mercedes-Benz, IMG, Harbour Gallery, and the Toronto International Film Festival.

 He has received recognition for his work in typeface design4, editorial design5, interaction design6 and photography7.
 He has received photography commissions from VSCO, Harper’s Bazaar UK, Happy Socks, FiftyThree, Great North Collective, Explore Canada, and was featured in Instagram’s first printed publication, Creativity Reflected.